-You’ve probably know a lot more about that one thing than someone else does because you’ve spent more time trying it, testing it, making mistakes, learning… You’ve worked out the best ways to do it, the little tricks, systems, the best tools to use and where to buy them… if you have a happy obsession – it means you’re ready to share it.
+You’ve probably know a lot more about it than someone else does – because you’ve spent more time trying it, testing it, making mistakes, learning… You’ve worked out the best ways to do it, the little tricks, systems, the best tools to use and where to buy them… if you have a happy obsession – it means you’re ready to share it.

 You don’t need a degree or permission – just genuine passion for what you’re teaching and sharing.

 Nerves are Normal